Fecal Egg Counting Courses

 Fecal Egg Counting: Step-by-step Modified McMaster method to quantify parasite loads.

-Parasite Identification: Learn to identify common internal parasites affecting sheep, goats, and cattle.
+Parasite Identification: Learn to identify common internal parasites affecting sheep, goats, and cattle or horses.

 Results Interpretation: Understand what your counts mean for herd and pasture health.